LaunchCodeEducation/gis-devops/src/project-requirements/mapnotes-rds/index.rst

 ================

 - clean up your EC2 Map Notes API so that it only contains resources necessary for hosting the Map Notes API
+- alter your API SG so that SSH access is only allowed from private network
 - talk to your instructor about hosting Geoserver on your VPC

 Turning in your work